 Sliding Rock is a perfect day trip from Asheville since it is only roughly an hour away.
 Pack a swimsuit, a warm towel and get ready to cross this experience off your bucket list.

-How Do I Get To Sliding Rock From Asheville
+Directions To Sliding Rock Waterfall From Asheville

 While GPS will often give you the quickest route which is down NC-280, there is an alternative route to Sliding Rock that many may prefer.
 The Blue Ridge Highway is a great scenic route to get to Pisgah National Forest.